The Lakeside Chautauqua Community

 Aug.
 12: Annual LWC Members Luncheon at the Hotel Lakeside, featuring a string duo from the Fireside Symphony Orchestra.

 Aug.
-19: Carol Zeh, theologian and historian, will be our featured speaker.
+19: Carol Zeh, theologian and historian, will present “Emily Dickinson: The Belle of Amherst.”

 Aug.
 26: Potluck, 2025 season photo show and installation of new board officers.